 In this sequel to Love Story (1970), grieving Oliver is being pressured by his in-laws to move on and take part in the family business.
 He meets a pretty heiress and they start dating, but memories of Jennie come rushing back.

 Joe Dylanne is a plainclothes NYC cop with a badge... and a robust personality.
 He always resorts to unconventional methods in order to capture the city's slickest criminals.
 When Dylanne ...
 See full summary »

-Benson is a police detective.
-After a series of murders in the Gay community he is ordered to go undercover with a gay police clerk named Kerwin as his partner.
-In order to be noticed they have to be flamboyant enough to attract attention which Benson finds rather disturbing.
+Sergeant Benson (Ryan O'Neal) is a Police detective.
+After a series of murders in the gay community he is ordered to go undercover with a gay Police clerk named Kerwin (Sir John Hurt) as his partner.
+In order to be noticed, they have to be flamboyant enough to attract attention, which Benson finds rather disturbing.
 Can an uptight heterosexual and a mousey homosexual form a meaningful relationship?Written by

 John Vogel <email@example.com>

 28 of 33 people found this review helpful.

 Was this review helpful to you?

 | Report this